toranb/broccoli-template-compiler/README.md

 ## What should I look out for?

-It requires the directory name be templates (as shown in the above example)
+It requires the destination directory name be templates (as shown in the above example)